putto11262002/skill-matcher-user-ui/README.md

 - **Reporting system**: Allow users to report inappropriate behaviour or content.
 Also, we have to ensure that we have a plan in place to handle user reports and how we enforce community guidelines.
 - **Scheduling meeting**:  Users shall be able to schedule sessions with their matches.
+- **Matching suggestion**: The system shall provide users with matching recommendations.
+This recommendation should be done based on the skills the user possesses and the skills the user wants to learn.

 ## Non-Functional Requirement